 Team members can use visual contact management systems as their go-to for their day-to-day task prioritization.

 Organizing each contact according to their stage in your funnel can give team members an immediate understanding of which contacts to focus on.
-This means they’re spending less time digging through records or lead score lists, and less time contacting leads who aren’t yet ready to buy.
+This means they’re spending less time digging through records or lead score lists and less time contacting leads who aren’t yet ready to buy.
 Instead they’ll find their greatest opportunities for sales at a glance and have control over their progress toward sales quotas.
 They’ll be in touch with the right leads at the right time and with the right message, thanks to the data available to them in your contact records.

 All sales reps know that it takes numerous follow-up attempts and several connection times to appropriately nurture a lead into a sale.
 If they fail to follow up due to lack of organization, they could lose a sale.

 Using visual contact management workflows combined with automated tasks and prompts can keep this from happening.
-Team members can easily manually set reminder to follow up after a certain period of time based on their interactions with someone, or use automated reminders built into their funnels.
+Team members can easily manually set reminders to follow up after a certain period of time based on their interactions with someone, or use automated reminders built into their funnels.
 Team members can be assured that there will be no dropped leads and that each contact is receiving exactly the right follow-up at exactly the right time.

 Because of the rapport that they work to build with each new customer, your sales team often ends up being the de facto customer advocate when an issue or opportunity arises.
 With a CRM, you can ensure that the smoothest possible handoffs occur between marketing and sales or sales and customer service because all the notes and information about each customer’s background is stored in his or her contact record.